 Unfortunately, your legal options are limited by the arbitration clauses of the independent contractor agreement you signed when you first started as a shopper.

 All disputes must go to arbitration, and any potential outcomes are limited by the agreement.
-The agreement is heavily in their favor, giving them the ability to deactivate you for many reasons.
+The agreement is heavily in their favor, allowing them to deactivate you for many reasons.

 However, if you were deactivated due to false information on your background check, you may have more legal options.